 FAST FACTS: Master of Physician Assistant Studies

-* Tuition rates are for the 2016-17 academic year.
+* Tuition rates are for the 2018-19 academic year.
+View 2017-18 tuition rates.
 Additional fees and costs for course materials may apply.
 Total program cost and completion time varies depending on individual program plans.
 Tuition rates are subject to change.

-The College of St. Scholastica's mission is to educate Physician Assistant students within a comprehensive, interprofessional and innovative curriculum to provide high-quality care across the lifespan and meet the healthcare needs of our region.
+In accordance with our Benedictine values, the College of St. Scholastica's Master of Physician Assistant Studies program's mission is to educate physician assistant students within a comprehensive, interprofessional and innovative curriculum to provide high-quality care across the lifespan and meet the healthcare needs of our region.

 As healthcare providers try to combat the rising costs, the demand for PAs is increasing dramatically.
-In fact, The Bureau of Labor Statistics projects that employment for PAs will grow by 38 percent nationwide between 2012 and 2022.
+In fact, The Bureau of Labor Statistics projects that employment for PAs will grow by 30 percent nationwide by 2024.

 This is especially true in Minnesota, which has the third-highest occupational demand for physician assistants among all states, according to the Minnesota Department of Employment and Economic Development, producing occupational vacancies at the rate of 80 new jobs per year — many in rural areas.

-The Physician Assistant program will be in the new Health Science Center located in the BlueStone development about 1 mile from the Duluth main campus.
-BlueStone is a vibrant new retail and housing development featuring BlueStone Lofts and BlueStone Flats, premium on-site housing options for students.
+The Physician Assistant program is located in the Health Science Center located in the BlueStone development about 1 mile from the Duluth main campus.
+BlueStone is a vibrant retail and housing development featuring BlueStone Lofts and BlueStone Flats, premium on-site housing options for students.
 The Health Science Center includes state-of-the-art labs and classroom space, as well as study and lounge areas.
 It also features maurices Community Clinic, an interdisciplinary clinic where students receive supervised hands-on experience working with uninsured or underinsured individuals.